When Your Pet Needs Antibiotics

 Principles of antibiotic usage:

-1) Most antibiotics only affect bacteria.
-They have no effect against diseases caused by viruses, parasites or metabolic problems.
+- Most antibiotics only affect bacteria.
+They have no effect against diseases caused by viruses, parasites, or metabolic problems.

-4) You must give the antibiotic in the proper amount.
+- You must give the antibiotic in the proper amount.
 The goal with most medications is to keep a fairly constant level of the drug in the body at all times.
-This level must be high enough to ensure that the drug is effective, but not so high as to cause toxicity.
+This level must be high enough to ensure that the drug is effective but not so high as to cause toxicity.
 Label directions should always be followed.
 Bacteria that are exposed to a level of antibiotic that is not high enough to kill them can develop mechanisms to resist the antibiotic, so that it is no longer effective, even at a higher dosage.
 This antibiotic resistance is the primary reason for the ongoing need to produce newer, stronger (and usually more expensive) antibiotics.
-It is also the reason that an amount of penicillin that was effective 40 years ago would not be enough today.
-On the other hand, if too much medication is given, the excess will be wasted, and is potentially harmful.
-For instance, overdosing gentamicin can cause kidney failure.
+It is also the reason that the amount of penicillin that was effective 40 years ago would not be enough today.
+On the other hand, if too much medication is given, the excess will be wasted and potentially harmful.
+For instance, overdosing on gentamicin can cause kidney failure.

 administered.
 If the medication is not given often enough, the amount of drug in the body will drop below the effective level.
 This again leads to the development of resistant bacteria.